qriosa/SParry/tutorials.md

 #### Attributes

+- graph, graph data, see [class Graph](https://github.com/LCX666/SPoon/blob/main/tutorials.md#class-graph) for details.

-- BLOCK, the triple `(x,y,z)` represents the structure of the thread in the calculation process. tuple.
-Optional.
+- BLOCK, triple `(x,y,z)` denotes the structure of the threads during computation. tuple. optional.

-- GRID, the two-tuple `(x,y)` represents the structure of the block in the calculation process. tuple.
-Optional.
+- GRID, binary `(x,y)` denotes the structure of the block during computation. tuple. optional.

-- n, the number of nodes in the graph. int.
-- m, the number of directed edges in the graph. int.
-- useCUDA, whether to use CUDA acceleration. bool.
+- useCUDA, whether to use CUDA acceleration, default is True. bool. can only be of the following types.

+  1. True: Indicates that CUDA is used for acceleration.
+  2. False: Indicates that only the CPU is used for serial computation.

-- useMultiPro, whether to use CPU multi-process to accelerate calculation, the default is False. bool.
-It can only be of the following types:
+- useMultiPro, whether to use CPU multiprocess acceleration, default is False. bool. can only be of the following types: 1.

-  1. True: Indicates that the CPU multi-process is used for accelerated calculation.
+  1. True: Indicates that the CPU multiprocess is used for accelerated computation.
+2.

-  2. False: Indicates that the CPU multi-process is not used for acceleration calculation.
+  2. False: Indicates that the CPU multiprocess is not used for accelerated computation.

-     **It should be noted that this parameter is meaningful only when `method` is specified as `dij` and `useCUDA` is `False`, and the problem to be solved is `APSP` or `MSSP`. **
+     **Note that this parameter is only meaningful if `method` is specified as `dij`, `useCUDA` is `False`, and the problem being solved is `APSP` or `MSSP`. **

-- device，a instance of class Device.
-Please see [class Device](https://github.com/LCX666/SPoon/blob/main/tutorials.md#class-device) for details.
+- device, an instance of class Device.
+See [class Device](https://github.com/LCX666/SPoon/blob/main/tutorials.md#class-device) for details.

-- CSR, CSR graph data.
-- matrix, adjacent matrix graph data.
-- edgeSet, edge set array graph data.
-- graphType, the type of graph data passed in. str.
-It can only be of the following three types:
-  1. Matrix: Indicates that the incoming data is an adjacency matrix.
-  2. CSR: Indicates that the incoming data is a compressed adjacency matrix.
-  3. edgeSet: Indicates that the incoming data is an edge set array or a file.
-- method, the shortest path calculation method used. str.
-It can only be of the following types:
-  1. dij: Means to use the `dijkstra` algorithm to solve the shortest path.
-  2. spfa: Means to use the `bellman-ford` algorithm to solve the shortest path.
-  3. delta: Means to use the `delta-stepping` algorithm to solve the shortest path.
-  4. edge: Indicates that fine-grained edges are used to calculate the shortest path.
-- srclist, a collection of source vertices. int/list/None.
-It can be of the following three types:
+- srclist, a collection of source points. int/list/None. can be of the following three types.

-  1. int: An integer, representing a vertexin the graph as the source vertex for the shortest path calculation.
+  1. int: An integer that represents a node in the graph as a source point for shortest path computation.
-  2. List: A list, each element in the list is int, which means that these vertices in the graph are source vertices, and the corresponding shortest paths need to be calculated separately.
+  2. list: A list, each element of which is an int indicating that the points in the graph are all source points, and the corresponding shortest paths need to be calculated separately.
-  3. None: A null value, indicating the shortest path of all sources in the calculation graph.
+  3. none: a null value indicating that the shortest path of the whole source is calculated.

-- sourceType, the type of problem to be solved. str.
-It can be of the following three types:
+- sourceType, the type of the problem to be solved. str. can be of the following three types.

-  1. APSP: Shortest path for all sources
+  1. APSP: all-source shortest path
   2. MSSP: Multi-source shortest path
-  3. SSSP: Single source shortest path
+  3. SSSP: single source shortest path

-- pathRecordBool, whether it is necessary to record the path of the shortest path. bool.
-It can only be of the following types:
+- pathRecordBool, whether to record the path of the shortest path. bool. can only be of the following types:

-  1. True: Indicates the path of the shortest path needs to be recorded.
+  1. True: means the path of the shortest path needs to be recorded.
-  2. False: Indicates that the path does not need to be calculated, only the value of the path is required.
+  2. False: means the path does not need to be calculated, only the value of the path is needed.

-- delta, the delta value used in the delta-stepping algorithm. int.
-- MAXW, the maximum edge weight in the graph. int
-- MAXU, the vertex number of the largest degree in the figure. int.
-- maxOutDegree, the largest out degree in the graph. int.
-- part, the number of edges copied into the GPU at a time in the part-graph algorithm. int.
+- part, the number of edges copied into the GPU at one time in the split graph algorithm. int.
-- streamNum, the number of streams enabled in the sub-picture multi-stream. int.
-- msg, the prompt message of the calculation process. str.

 #### Methods